 3. Malia beach

-Malia beach is about 40 40-minute drive west of Heraklion, and you can visit it either by driving your car or by taking the local KTEL bus from Heraklion (there are buses throughout the day)
+Malia beach is about a 40-minute drive east of Heraklion — reach it by car or the KTEL bus from Heraklion (buses run throughout the day).

 Best Hotels in Malia Beach